mbovo/12factor/README.md

-# GO app Skeleton creator
+# 12Factor Application

-Minimal go app that create a git skeleton project of a new go app (inception!)
+Minimal go app that explain concept of a 12factor and cloud native application